 LTT has been the primary communications provider in Libya since 1997, and currently offers internet services in dial-up, ADSL, broadband and satellite forms.

 The only document required for opening an account is a copy of one's ID or passport.
-Though ADSL tends to be the cheapest and fastest connection, some expats have reported situations where the signal is not accessible within homes and villas.
+Though ADSL tends to be the cheapest and fastest connection, some expats have reported situations where the signal is inaccessible within homes and villas.
 WiMAX is a pricier alternative, but also has the added benefit of larger bandwidth allowances and the convenience of mobility.